-Van Gaal recalls Steven Bergwijn to Netherlands squad
+Steven Bergwijn recalled to Netherlands squad

-THE HAGUE, Netherlands (AP) — New Netherlands coach Louis van Gaal recalled Steven Bergwijn to his squad Friday for three World Cup qualifiers after the Tottenham winger’s strong start to the Premier League season.
+THE HAGUE, Netherlands (AP) — Steven Bergwijn was recalled to the Netherlands squad Friday for three World Cup qualifiers following his strong start to the Premier League season with Tottenham.

 Bergwijn, who has scored one goal in 12 appearances for his country, has been a prominent part of Tottenham’s successful start this month.
 He was credited with an assist on Son Heung-min’s goal in the 1-0 victory over defending champion Manchester City in their season opener.

+“He hardly played last season and now he has already played six, seven, eight matches and has showed what he can do,” Netherlands coach Louis van Gaal said.

-The Netherlands, a three-time World Cup finalist that has never won the trophy, plays Norway in Oslo next Wednesday before hosting two games: Montenegro in Eindhoven on Sept.
+The Netherlands, a three-time World Cup finalist, plays Norway in Oslo on Wednesday before hosting Montenegro in Eindhoven on Sept.
 4 and Turkey in Amsterdam on Sept.
 7. The Netherlands is currently one point behind Group G leader Turkey.

 The matches also mark the return of Liverpool defender Virgil van Dijk from a long-term knee injury.